GabrielQSherman/web-games/snake/README.md

 after working on creating apis of my own and connecting them frontend pages I am ready to start adding a highscore system for my game that will store highscores on my Mongo-Database

+2/23/20

+setup schema model and set up index with a route handler that is being imported from the routes folder. all together these will be the key components to sending and recieving highscore information to an from my Mongo Database